mkuti/reuse_gang_project/README.md

 [Back to Top](#table-of-contents)

-#### User expectations
-1. List of available items showing before even logging in
-2. Taken items to be removed from the list
-3. Search option to find available items quicker depending of the category
-4. Simple user login system not asking for much information or action of user
-5. An easy to navigate website with accessible, updated and informative brief description
-6. Links to take user if need to learn more
-7. Rules of the network, liability information

 #### Why are we so special?
 What additional value will it add to what is existing?
 - Belongs to a specific local community vs global
 - Run by a local organisation already engaged in the community